-i | NOTE: Only System Center 2016 Operations Manager is supported.
+i NOTE: Only System Center 2016 Operations Manager, System Center 2012 R2 Operations Manager, and System Center 2012 SP1 Operations Manager are supported.

 NOTE: Only SNMP management software capable of TRAP v2 notifications processing is supported.

 NOTE: After you complete the configuration, you can edit the System Center Operations Manager Notification to configure which Active Directory Health Analyzer alerts to push to SCOM or an SNMP manager.
 See Pushing alerts to System Center Operations Manager and SNMP managers.